oakeslabmtl/DTInsight/README.md

 ## Citation

-If you use DTInsight in your research, please cite our paper:
+If you use DTInsight in your research, please cite our paper.
+An open-access preprint is available on [arXiv](https://arxiv.org/pdf/2508.18431).

 ```bibtex
 @INPROCEEDINGS{fiter2025dtinsight,